denyncrawford/deno-figlet/README.md

   - **Once you have your font ready to go**:

-    - Put the font.flf into the `./src/fonts/`
+    - Put the you-font.flf into the `./src/fonts/`
     - Perform the bundle with `deno run -A ./lib/fontBundler.js`
-    - Check if the bundle is ok on `./dist/fonts/_font.flf`
+    - Check if the bundle is ok on `./dist/fonts/_your_font.flf`

   - **Then commit and make a PR**.

    >**NOTICE**: You should not play with the bundler, it can damage your data.

 - **Bug Report**.

 - **Ideas and contributing in general**

 ## :pencil: TO DO